Space and security

 Security of space

-The space debris problem and space weather phenomena are also addressed in a number of research projects funded under the EU's Seventh Framework Programme for Research (FP7) and future Horizon 2020 programme.
+Space Debris Space Weather and NEO are addressed in a number of research projects funded under the Space themes of EU's Framework Programme for Research FP7 and Horizon 2020.

-In parallel, ESA undertakes research and development activities in the framework of its SSA programme launched in 2009, and recently extended to until 2016.
+In parallel, ESA undertakes research and development activities in the framework of its SSA programme.